truecharts/public/charts/stable/joplin-server/docs/installation_notes.md

 - To set the variable `App Base Url` correctly:
   - If you are accessing it _without_ ingress/domain -> `http://IP:PORT`.
-  - If ingress is enabled, set it to `https://app.mydomain.tld:443`.
-  - No matter which option you choose it **must** end with the correct `:PORT`.

 ---